A bombed building and view of Hiroshima Japan

 Nature lovers visiting Hiroshima will want to book this morning hiking tour ASAP!
 This guided hike to the top of Mt Futaba proves that there’s so much more to Hiroshima than just the Peace Park.

 This really isn’t just any old hike!
-We visited the Hiroshima Toshogu Shrine and the Kinko Inari shrine at the base of the hill, and since the tour starts at 7:30 am, we had these sacred sites all to ourselves!
+We visited the Hiroshima Toshogu Shrine and the Kinko Inari Shrine at the base of the hill, and since the tour starts at 7:30 am, we had these sacred sites all to ourselves!
 I particularly liked the Kinko Inari shrine, where we walked up around 500 steps lined with vermilion torii gates to reach the main sanctuary.

 We then passed even more shrines as our lovely guide, Nana, led us to the top of Mt.
 Futaba.
-The hike took us around 45 minutes in total, and Nana kept us entertained along the way by teaching us more about religion in Japan, and the significance of shrines to local people.
+The hike took us around 45 minutes in total, and Nana kept us entertained along the way by teaching us more about religion in Japan and the significance of shrines to local people.

 When we reached the top, I was surprised at just how beautiful the views of the city were from the Peace Pagoda!
 I felt like we had stumbled across a severely underrated hidden gem.
 This pagoda was actually built as a prayer for peace in 1966, and standing up here, I could really see why this spot was chosen.